YaelPrat/devops-exercise/README.md

 ```

-3. create the 'usersdb' database, connect to it and create the 'users' table:
+3. create the 'usersdb' database, connect to it, and create the 'users' table:
     - create database usersdb;
     - \connect usersdb
       - create table users (